-- Developing and updating the Program of Study for coursework - A Preliminary Program of Study Form, located in eLC, should be completed by the end of the first year in the program and submitted to the OGA. - A Final Program of Study Form should be completed and submitted in Grad Status ideally within the first two years but MUST be on file by the time the oral comprehensive exam is scheduled. - Monitoring problems related to the completion of the degree (e.g., deficiencies, probation, incompletes, etc.) - Approving credit overloads - Filling out forms in accordance with Graduate School, Program, and departmental requirements
+- o Developing and updating the Program of Study for coursework - A Preliminary Program of Study Form, located in eLC, is optional but may help with creating a timeline for scheduling your comprehensive examinations and progress towards degree completion. - A Program of Study Form should be completed and submitted in Grad Status ideally within the first two years but MUST be on file by the time the oral comprehensive exam is scheduled. - Assessing progress in the program - Approving credit overloads - Filling out forms in accordance with Graduate School, Program, and departmental requirements